cnnrbrn/react-content/module-1/lesson-1.md

 ## Lesson Task

-The lesson task is in <a href="https://github.com/NoroffFEU/lesson-task-workflow2-module1-lesson1" target="_blank">this repo</a>.
+The lesson task is in <a href="https://github.com/NoroffFEU/lesson-task-workflow2-module1-lesson1" target="_blank">this repo</a>, with an example answer on the answer branch.

 <!-- There are example answers in the <a href="https://github.com/NoroffFEU/lesson-task-workflow2-module1-lesson1/tree/answers" target="_blank">answers branch</a>. -->